My words were used against me. I hate that.

 In considering this question personally, I realized that if whatever is getting complimented isn’t in its final form, or hasn’t reached the potential I know lies in it, I want to make sure that the thanking party knows that I know that it could be better.
 And yes, that is unnecessarily confusing.

-Any proclamation of strong pride was shut down in many cases.
-That embedded in my thought process and manifested into a weed of sorts that chokes any expression of acceptance of my abilities.
-I’m still trying to pluck it out of my psyche – but those suckers are hard to kill.
+Any proclamation of assertive pride was typically shut down.
+That embeds in our thought process and manifests into a weed of sorts that chokes any expression of acceptance of our abilities.

 Things are different now as social media has given us access to plenty of women who are not shy about their abilities – and I am absolutely here for us owning our confidence (I mean it’s in the mission of this whole thing).
 Let’s get to the place where we can do the good work we were created to and be thankful when that good work is seen.

 So, I have a challenge for us this week (your week starts whenever you happen to read this): When someone says something nice to you, your job is to say, “thank you.”